virginiaIorio/Drivers-of-seal-ARS-behaviour/README.md

-# Prey encounters and spatial memory influence Area Restricted Search behaviour in a marine central place forager
+# Prey encounters and spatial memory influence use of foraging patches in a marine central place forager
-R codes to reproduce the analysis presented in Iorio-Merlo et al. xxxx published in xxx. add link The scripts provided allow to repeat the analysis presented in the publication starting from the the data available at dryad....
+R codes to reproduce the analysis presented in Iorio-Merlo et al. _submitted_. add link The scripts provided allow to repeat the analysis presented in the publication starting from the the data available at dryad....

 ## R and packages